Lejo1/Heat-Plume-Prediction/README.md

 - the raw data for this example run can be found at [2 Heatpump raw data](https://doi.org/10.18419/darus-3652)

 ## Iterative application:
+- this allows for testing where heat plumes are predicted iteratively in a large domain
 - for iterative application you need the model in models_1hp_dir (paths.yaml)  and the dataset in default_raw_dir (paths.yaml)
 - ensure that the hyperparameters from the model defined by --model are the same as in e.g. networks/unet.py (depending on the architecture)
 - if they are different adjust the hyperparameters in the code by hand